-ontractors must respond to the quality Not Applicable. uestions on the fo llo wing page.
-If a question does not apply resp pond N/A 1. .
-Name of Contractor: Community Hospital of San Bernardino 2.
-2. Is the entity listed in Question No.1 a nonprofit organization under Internal Revenue Code section 501(c)(3)(3)?
-Yes x□ If yes, skip Question No s.
-3-4 and go to Qu ıest tion No. 5 No □ 3.
-Name of Principal (i.e., CEO/President) of entity listed in Question No. 1, if the individual actively supports to matter and has a financial interest in the decision: ts the 4.
-If the entity identified in Question No.1 is a corporation held by 35 or less shareholders, and not publicly traded ("closed corporation"), identify the major shareholder(s): traded 5.
-Name of any parent, subsidiary, or otherwise related entity for the entity listed in Question No. 1 (see definitions above): Company Name 9 Relationship С CommonSpirit Health Parent Comp any 6.
-Name of agent(s) of Contractor: Company Name Agent(s) s) Date Agent Retained (if less than 12 months prior) , , 7.
-Name of Subcontractor(s) (including contract if the subcontractor (1) activities will be possibly identified in the contractor. tively supports the ma tter and (2) has s a financial interest in the decision (Company Name Subcontractor((s): Principal and//or Agent(s):
+ontractors must respond to the q /A or Not Applicable. uestions on the foll lowing page.
+If a question does not apply respo nc 1.
+Name of Contractor: Aurora Charter Oak Hospital 2.
+Is the entity listed in Question No.1 a nonprofit organization under Internal Revenue Code section 501(c)(3)?
+Yes \Box If yes, skip Question Nos.
+3-4 and go to Question No. 5 No $x\Box$ 3.
+Name of Principal (i.e., CEO/President) of entity listed in Question No. 1, if the individual actively supports the matter and has a financial interest in the decision:John Meier 4.
+If the entity identified in Question It traded ("closed corporation"), iden ess shareholders, and not publicly N/A 5.
+Name of any parent, subsidiary, or otherwise related entity for the entity listed in Question No. 1 (see definitions above): Company Name Relationship 1 N/A 3.
+Name of agent(s) of Contractor: Company Name Agent(s 5) Date Agent Retained (if less than 12 months prior) ١ N/A 7.
+7. Name of Subcontractor(s) (including Principal and Agent(s)) that will be providing services/work under the awarded contract if the subcontractor (1) actively supports the matter and (2) has a financial interest in the decision and (3) will be possibly identified in the contract with the County or board governed special district.
+Company Name Subcontractor(s): Principal and//or Agent(s): Ī N/A